Theo Allis (1925-2008):

 The woman who fed them their meals never cooked enough food.
 When it was all finished she would joke, “I’ve cooked just enough food again!”
 Theo would trade his meat tokens for bread, with mothers and families, because bread was more filling than meat and there was more of it.

-People told them that the woman’s prison camp in southwest Germany had their own private room and the prisoners were allowed to write letters.
+People told them that the women’s prison camp in southwest Germany had their own private room and the prisoners were allowed to write letters.
 That was all lies.

 ATTEMPTED ESCAPE: